Color Contrast

 The rating is created based on the contrast ratio.
 Here's a quick reference:

-- Fail The contrast ratio is not sufficient.
-There needs to be more contrast.
+• Fail The contrast ratio is not sufficient.
+There needs to have more contrast.

 Text that is part of a logo or brand name has no minimum contrast requirement.